yahoojp-marketing/sponsored-search-api-documents/docs/en/bestpractice/autoinsert_data.md

-# Data Auto Insertion (Data Insertion)
+# Ad Customizers feature (Data Assignment)
-## What is “Data Auto Insertion”?
+## What is “Ad Customizers”?
-Data Auto Insertion is a function of changing the title and descriptions of the Sponsored Search ads.<br>
+Ad Customizers is a function of changing the title and descriptions of the Sponsored Search ads in dynamic.<br>
-"Data Insertion" can automatically insert the ad title and description flexibly.
+It can automatically insert the ad title and description flexibly.
+And 'COUNTDOWN' function will enable the feature to count down remaining minutes on discount sale.<br>

 ## How to operate from Sponsored Search API
-To display ads for Data Auto Insertion, use the three services below from Sponsored Search API.
+To display ads by using Ad Customizers feature, use the three services below from Sponsored Search API.

 ##### 1. FeedFolderService
 FeedFolderService can retrieve and add/update/delete the FeedFolder information. <br>
-FeedFolder is a component of data, which will be used for Data Auto Insertion.
+FeedFolder is a component to store Data Assignment List which added data to be inserted to ads.

 ##### 2. FeedItemService
-FeedItemService can add/update/delete the list for the ads from FeedFolder information.
+FeedItemService can add/update/delete data to/from each Data Assignment List in FeedFolder information.

 ##### 3. AdGroupAdService
-AdGroupAdService can create the ads using the functions for Data Auto Insertion.
+AdGroupAdService can create the ads which is inserted the data already added to the list (ads using a function to insert data).

 ## Examples
 Company A is planning to add the data list below by Sponsored Search API for the promotion.